 Department website: http://anthropology.jhu.edu/

 The Anthropology Department specializes in socio-cultural anthropology: the study of social and cultural forms of human life using ethnographic, historical, and comparative methods.
-Faculty in our department are engaged in research that addresses topics considered traditional such as the study of ethnicity, language, religion, family and kinship, or medical pluralism, and also new and emergent issues such as those relating to childhood, technological imaginaries, biomedicine, ecology, state, violence, and popular economies.
+Department faculty are engaged in research that addresses topics considered traditional such as the study of ethnicity, language, religion, family and kinship, or medical pluralism, and also new and emergent issues such as those relating to childhood, technological imaginaries, biomedicine, ecology, state, violence, and popular economies.
 In all cases, the acute awareness of shifting contexts in which institutions are embedded and the impact of global, regional, and national politics on social life is built into the methodology and the theory engaged by faculty and students.
-Faculty in our department have research expertise in the Americas, South Asia, the Middle East, and sub-Saharan Africa.
-Our research is oriented toward the investigation of a number of cross-cutting themes of trans-regional concern rather than a comprehensive coverage of global cultural areas.
+Faculty in the department have research expertise in the Americas, South Asia, the Middle East, and sub-Saharan Africa.
+Their research is oriented toward the investigation of a number of cross-cutting themes of trans-regional concern rather than a comprehensive coverage of global cultural areas.

 The department offers a B.A. program and a Ph.D. program.
-The B.A. prepares students either to continue to various employment opportunities or degree in anthropology (and related fields) or to develop anthropological skills and imagination as complementary to pre-professional training, such as medicine, engineering, and international relations.
+The B.A. prepares students either to continue to various employment opportunities or degrees in anthropology (and related fields).
+Students develop anthropological skills and imagination as complementary to pre-professional training, such as medicine, engineering, and international relations.
 Undergraduate course work offers an introduction to the basic methodologies and theories of contemporary anthropology through discussion and directed research on these and other topical issues.
 Student advising helps interested students to develop concentrations, through sequences of complementary courses tailored to their own interests, including electives outside the department.
 In addition, majors have the option to pursue an honors program.

-Undergraduate majors in anthropology are required to do ten courses, six electives, at least four of which must be taken at 300-level or higher, and one of which can be a cross-listed course taught outside the department.
+Undergraduate majors in anthropology are required to take ten courses and six electives - at least four of which must be taken at 300-level or higher - and one of which can be a cross-listed course taught outside the department.
 After consultation with faculty, majors can take an independent study course that will count toward the major.
 All anthropology majors must also meet a foreign language requirement (intermediate level).
-Native speakers of another language, or those fluent in a language not taught at the university, can devise a plan to meet this requirement in consultation with the department.
+Native speakers of another language, or those fluent in a language not taught at the University, can devise a plan to meet this requirement in consultation with the department.
 Students wishing to write an honors thesis are also required to do two additional courses in which they work on their dissertation topics.
-Minors are required to take five courses, two required courses and three electives, at least two electives must be 300 level or higher.
+Minors are required to take five courses: two required courses and three electives, at least two electives must be 300 level or higher.

 Outside of the core curriculum, both majors and minors may take a wide variety of courses.
 Thematic courses are highly varied and reflect faculty interests, usually including (in any one year) courses in religion and philosophy; medical, legal, economic and linguistic anthropology; and study of diverse areas of the world.
 Courses on the state, law, and money offer a critical and comparative approach for students aiming toward political, economic, and legal careers.
 Courses in medical anthropology serve pre-med and public health students.
 Philosophical and theoretical courses are attractive to humanities students.
 We see teaching and research as integrally linked, and invite undergraduate students to envisage research as they take introductory and advanced courses in anthropology.